A spatio-temporal multi-scale model for Geyer saturation point process: application to forest fire occurrences: Inference

 \subsection{Logistic likelihood approach}

-The logistic likelihood is an alternative method for estimating the regular parameters of Gibbs models that proposed in Baddeley et al. (2014) that is closely related to the pseudo-likelihood.
+The logistic likelihood method \citep{baddeley2014} is an alternative for estimating the regular parameters of Gibbs models that is closely related to the pseudo-likelihood method.
 The Berman-Turner approximation often requires a quite large number of dummy points.
-Hence, fitting such GLMs can be computationally intensive, especially when dealing with a large dataset.

-Baddeley et al. (2014) formulated the pseudo-likelihood estimation equation as a logistic regression using auxiliary dummy point configurations and proposed a computational technique, based on logistic regression, for fitting Gibbs point process models to spatial point pattern data.
-The score of the logistic regression is an unbiased estimating function and is closely related to the pseudo-likelihood score (Baddeley et al., 2014, p.
-6).
-Iftimi et al. (2018) extended the logistic likelihood approach for spatio-temporal point processes as follows.
+Hence, fitting such GLM can be computationally intensive, especially when dealing with a large dataset. ~\cite{baddeley2014} formulated the pseudo-likelihood estimation equation as a logistic regression using auxiliary dummy point configurations and proposed a computational technique for fitting Gibbs point process models to spatial point patterns. \cite{iftimi2018} extended the logistic likelihood approach for spatio-temporal point processes and we tailored it to our model.

-Suppose $X$ is a spatio-temporal point process on $W=S \times T$ whose distribution is given by a density $f_{\boldsymbol \theta}$ with respect to the law of a unit rate Poisson process on $W=S \times T$.
-A general approach to estimate $\boldsymbol \theta$ is the Takacs–Fiksel method (Takacs and Fiksel, 1986).
-It relies on the Georgii–Nguyen–Zessin equation (Georgii, 1976; Nguyen and Zessin, 1979)